thanos-io/thanos/docs/proposals/deletions_object_storage.md

 ## Goals

 *   Unblock users and allow series deletion in the object storage using tombstones.
-*   Deal with compaction and downsampling of blocks with tombstones.
 *   Performing deletions at admin level.

 ## Proposed Approach